Adnan-Kagdi/Spotify-Clone/README.md

 # Spotify UI
-spotify User interface using HTML and CSS
+ make spotify clone using this reference